Responsive Email Design and BEE

 Wrapping up... this is what we created BEE for: email design piece of mind.

-An email editor that gives you the piece of mind of knowing that your marketing or sales colleagues will be able to create beautiful messages, without having to ask for help or hire an expensive consultant.
-And that those messages will render beautifully on (virtually) all email clients used by your customers.
+An email editor that gives you the peace of mind of knowing that your marketing or sales colleagues will be able to create beautiful messages, without having to ask for help or hire an expensive consultant.
+This way you can be confident that those messages will render beautifully on (virtually) all email clients used by your customers.

 Tell us what else you need, and we'll make BEE even better.